docmartens/docs/README.md

-userguide
+docs
 =========

-HTML pages for user and search guides of B2FIND
+Contains e.g. HTML pages for user and search guides of B2FIND